Elizabeth Anne Kellogg

-Elizabeth Anne Kellogg (born 1951) is an American botanist who now works mainly on grasses and cereals, both wild and cultivated.
-She earned a Ph.D. from Harvard University in 1983, and was professor of Botanical Studies at the University of Missouri - St. Louis from September 1998 to December 2013.
-Since 2013 she has been part of the Kellogg Lab at the Donald Danforth Plant Science Center in Missouri, where she is principal investigator In 2020 she was elected a member of the National Academy of Sciences.
-In July of 2024, Kellogg was a speaker for the International Botanical Congress in Madrid, Spain.
+Elizabeth Anne Kellogg (born 1951) is an American botanist who works mainly on grasses and cereals, both wild and cultivated.
+She earned a Ph.D. from Harvard University in 1983, and was professor of Botanical Studies at the University of Missouri–St. Louis from 1998 to 2013.
+Since 2013 she has been a principal investigator at the Donald Danforth Plant Science Center in Missouri.
+In 2020 she was elected a member of the National Academy of Sciences, and she is also a fellow of the Academia Nacional de Ciencias, Argentina.
+In July 2024, Kellogg was a speaker for the International Botanical Congress in Madrid, Spain.

 She is married to Peter Francis Stevens.